Comparing orthogonal calculus and calculus with Reality: Polynomial functors

 The complexification of real vector spaces induces a functor $c: \es{J}^\mbf{O} \to \es{J}^\mbf{R}$, and hence a Quillen adjunction

 on the level of enriched functor categories, see e.g.,~\cite[Lemma 3.2]{TaggartOCandUC}.
 On the other hand, the adjunction

 extends to an adjunction between spaces and cofree $C_2$-spaces

 since cofree $C_2$-spaces are a left Bousfield localization of the fine model structure.
-This lifts to a Quillen adjunction on the level of functor categories
+This lifts to a Quillen adjunction on the level of model structures

-with both model structures equipped with the projective model structure.
+with both categories equipped with the projective model structure.
 It should be noted that on the left-hand side we have a category of $\T$-enriched functors, while on the right-hand side we have a category of $C_2\T$-enriched functors.
-This different in enrichment does not interfere with the existence of the adjunction.
+This difference in enrichment does not interfere with the existence of the adjunction.
 The result is a composite Quillen adjunction

-and hence an adjunction of underlying $\infty$-categories through which the right adjoint sends a functor with Reality to an orthogonal functor.
-Given a functor $F$ in orthogonal calculus, the image of $F$ under the unit of the adjunction recovers $F$ up to a shift in degree of the vector spaces.
+through which the right adjoint sends a functor with Reality to an orthogonal functor.
+Given a functor $F$ in orthogonal calculus, the image of $F$ under the unit of the adjunction recovers $F$ up to a shift in degree of the vector spaces since the left Kan extension $c_!F$ is naturally isomorphism (by enriched Yoneda) to the functor $\R^{k} \longmapsto F(\R^{2k})$.
+In particular this means that we cannot expect to completely recover orthogonal calculus from calculus with Reality.